S. Krishnaswamy and Mohana Krishnaswamy recount the making of ‘Indian Imprints’ to DIVYA KUMAR

 The reason for all of this, of course, was the antiquity and relative obscurity of the temples and monuments they were in search of.
 “We’re not talking about the Mariamman temples built 150 years ago by Chettiars who settled there,” says Krishnaswamy, who has won four National Awards for his short non-fiction films.
 “The temples and monuments we’ve covered go back all the way to an unspecified pre-Christian era, with authentic documentation from the first century A.D. onwards.”

-The monuments offer a fascinating study in cross-cultural pollination such as the Pandava Chandis, temples for the Pandavas and Draupadi dating back to the eigth century in Java, Angkor Wat, the massive eleventh century Vishnu temple in Cambodia, or sculptures dedicated to Karaikal Ammaiyar, a ninth century saint from Tamil Nadu scattered all over the region.
+The monuments offer a fascinating study in cross-cultural pollination such as the Pandava Chandis, temples for the Pandavas and Draupadi dating back to the 8th century in Java, Angkor Wat, the massive 11th century Vishnu temple in Cambodia, or sculptures dedicated to Karaikal Ammaiyar, a 9th century saint from Tamil Nadu scattered all over the region.

 “Indian tradesmen went in large numbers to these areas, many from the Pallava and Chola dynasties, and spread their faith, mythology, poetry and language — the influence is extraordinary,” says Krishnaswamy.